A structural bound for cluster robustness of randomized small-block Lanczos: Introduction

-One strategy to find a compromise of the cluster robustness and low communication cost of large-block Lanczos with the fast convergence and memory efficiency of the single-vector variant is to employ a (Randomized) Small-Block Lanczos (RSBL) method, where the block size is greater than one but still significantly smaller than the cluster size.
+One strategy to find a compromise between the cluster robustness and low communication cost of large-block Lanczos with the fast convergence and memory efficiency of the single-vector variant is to employ a (Randomized) Small-Block Lanczos (RSBL) method, where the block size is greater than one but still significantly smaller than the cluster size.
 It is clear that RSBL has better communication cost than single-vector Lanczos and lower memory requirement than the large-block variant.
 The following example shows that, in fact, unless we are in an extreme situation where eigenvalues are of high multiplicity, such as null space computation, RSBL is already robust enough.
-Let $A = \diagm\{\Lambda,\Lambda_{\perp}\}\in\R^{2000\times 2000}$, where $\Lambda\in\R^{32\times 32}$ and $\Lambda_{\perp}$ are diagonal matrices containing eigenvalues uniformly spaced in $[1,1+\beta]$ and $[-1,0]$, respectively, and $\beta$ is a parameter to control the radius of cluster.
+Let $A = \diagm\{\Lambda,\Lambda_{\perp}\}\in\R^{2000\times 2000}$, where $\Lambda\in\R^{32\times 32}$ and $\Lambda_{\perp}$ are diagonal matrices containing eigenvalues uniformly spaced in $[1,1+\beta]$ and $[-1,0]$, respectively, and $\beta$ is a parameter to control the radius of the cluster.
 We run RSBL with Gaussian random initial matrix $\Omega\in\R^{2000\times b}$ to compute all eigenvalues in $\Lambda$.
-When executing block Lanczos with full reorthogonalization in double precision, and declaring the error of all Ritz values less than $10^{-10}$ as convergence, we obtain the results reported in~\cref{tab:lan1}.
+When executing block Lanczos with full reorthogonalization in double precision, and declaring the error of all Ritz values less than $10^{-10}$ as the convergence criterion, we obtain the results reported in~\cref{fig:intro}.

 While the number of matvecs required by the single-vector Lanczos method is consistently lower than that of block variants, the relative overhead incurred by RSBL quickly becomes negligible as the target eigenvalues form a tighter cluster.
 When communication costs are considered, RSBL will achieve a lower overall computational time.
-For example, taking $\beta = 10^{-3}$, using a block size of $16$ requires approximately $47\%$ more matvecs.
-However, assuming that multiplying $16$ vectors costs $3.3 \times$ the time of a single matvec, this approach can reduce the overall computational time by about $70\%$.
+Other illustrative examples that demonstrate the improved cluster robustness of small-block initials include the block Sakurai--Sugiura method \cite{Ikegami2010} and the block variant of Rayleigh--Ritz method with contour integrals \cite{Ikegami2010rr} for computing interior eigenvalues.

+Despite the empirical effectiveness of RSBL, there exists surprisingly limited theoretical understanding, particularly regarding their robustness to eigenvalue clusters.
+Most existing analyses of (randomized) Lanczos methods for eigenvalue computation or low-rank approximation focuses on the single-vector case \cite{kressner2024randomized,Meyer2023,Saad1980,Kaniel1966} or the large-block case \cite{Tropp2022,Li2015,Musco2015,Drineas2018,persson2025randomized,tropp2023randomized}.
+Let $A\in\R^{n\times n}$ be a symmetric matrix with spectral decomposition